anhnguyendepocen/DSCA_introNLPpython/README.md

 Kaveh Jahanshahi
 Jonathon Mellor
+Richard Leyshon

 **Intended Audience**

-Open to all (who fulfil) basic pre-requisites and who have in interest in this field.
+Open to all who fulfil basic pre-requisites.
 It would be particularly relevant to those who deal regularly with natural language at scale.

 **Learning Objective Detail**